Whatsapp Icon

 • PET scans provide a whole-body overview to detect cancerous cells' metabolic activity, useful for identifying metastasis.

-• CT scans offer detailed cross-sectional images of the body, allowing doctors to pinpoint the location and size of tumors.
+• CT scans offer detailed cross-sectional images of the body, allowing doctors to pinpoint the location and size of tumours.

 • Endoscopic ultrasound combines ultrasound and endoscopy to obtain high-quality images and tissue samples of the chest and surrounding areas.